U.S. Open playoff 2022: The format, rules and holes played at The Country Club

 Shortly after, the USGA eased up on its rigidness, reducing playoffs back to 18 holes, which still made it an outlier in that by the 1980s every other major championship used something still shorter.

 Finally, in 2018 officials followed the lead of pretty much every professional tour and adopted a new, shorter playoff format that would allow for the championship to (hopefully) wrap up on Sunday rather than carry over another day.

 However, the USGA doesn’t follow the PGA Tour in using sudden death to break the tie.
-Rather, a two-hole aggregate playoff is the format that will be used at Torrey Pines should there be a tie on Sunday.
-The two-hole aggregate playoff would begin on No. 7 then proceed to No. 18.
+Rather, a two-hole aggregate playoff is the format that will be used at The Country Club should there be a tie on Sunday.
+The two-hole aggregate playoff would begin on No. 1 then proceed to No. 18.
 If there’s still a tie, sudden-death golf would be on Nos.
-7, 8 and 18 until someone wins.
+1 and 18 until someone wins.

-The two-hole aggregate has yet to be used in the men’s Open, but was used at the 2018 U.S. Women’s Open, where Ariya Jutanugarn held off Hyo Joo Kim, and two weeks ago when Yuka Saso beat Nasa Hataoka at The Olympic Club.
+Meanwhile, the USGA’s two-hole aggregate has yet to be used in the men’s Open, but was used at the 2018 U.S. Women’s Open, where Ariya Jutanugarn held off Hyo Joo Kim, and ther 2021 Women’s Open when Yuka Saso beat Nasa Hataoka at The Olympic Club.